rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    .. _officeChoice.py: _static/officeChoice.py

-We may inspect the performance tableau data with the computing resources provided by the :ref:`perfTabs-label` module.
+We may inspect the performance tableau data with the computing resources provided by the :ref:`perfTabs module <perfTabs-label>`.

 .. code-block:: pycon
    :linenos: